rianabd01/api-trash-management/README.md

 - Make sure you have a correct node version
 - Import the database ./db_sure.sql into your MySql Server
-- Create .env like .env.examples (Fill all fields)
+- Create .env like .env.examples (Fill all fields and view notes)
 - And then run the server with Dev: npm run start-dev or npm start

 **ENV**